KnowageLabs/Knowage-Documentation/README.md

 ## How to contribute

-The contribution process in based on GitHub pull requests (https://help.github.com/articles/about-pull-requests/).
+The contribution process is based on GitHub pull requests (https://help.github.com/articles/about-pull-requests/).
 Contributions are taken into account as soon as possible, reviewed by Knowage Labs team and merged only if they comply with our standard (see below).

 ## How to write it